How did you stay active last week?

 - This is how you should be picking-up a ground ball http://www.viewpure.com/yxypmC3a3OA?start=0&end=0

 - Grab your footy and select a good spot where you can practice these skills in your backyard (check with Mum or Dad).
 If you don’t have a footy, use another ball, or you can try and make your own out of old newspapers and tape

 - Do some jogging on the spot for a few minutes and a few exercises from week1 to warm-up.
 Aim for at least 15 minutes

 - Practice your kicking as shown in the video.
 First work on your preferred leg, but don’t forget to work on your other leg too.
-You can try kicking to self, to a family member, or through a goal.
-You can also set a target and see if you can make the ball hit that target
+You can try kicking to self, to a family member, or through a goal

 - Practice your handballing as shown in the video.
 It’s very important that you handball with your right and left hand.
 Start with handballing to self, then progress to handballing to a family member.
 If you are practising by yourself, then you can handball to a brick wall outside, so you can then catch the ball once it bounces off the wall

 - For marking the ball, start by throwing the ball to self or bounce it off a wall and mark it in your chest.
 Then try to toss the ball up high and mark it overhead.
 You can also ask a family member to help you with this skill by throwing or handballing the ball to you.
-Ask them to start near you and move away as you progress.
-Try jumping up before marking the ball high overhead
+Ask them to start near you and move away as you progress

 - To practice picking-up the ball, place the ball on the ground a few steps away from you, run to it and pick-up as shown in the video.
 You can then jog back and place the ball in it’s spot again.
 Repeat this a few times.
 Then progress to picking-up a moving ball.
 You can do this by rolling the ball in front of you and picking it up before it stops, or by asking a family member to roll the ball towards you